tensorchiefs/dlwbl_eth25/local_installation.md

 ## Testing the installation
 Open the [notebooks/00_test_local_installation.ipynb](notebooks/00_test_local_installation.ipynb) and run the cells.
 At the beging your are asked to choose a python enviroment.
 Please choose the conda enviromet like in the screenshot below.
+It might happen that there is no environment to pick, then it could help to first install the suggested extensions of vsCode (jupyter notebook, python).

 ![Choose Kernel](images/choose_env.png)